Gaussian Process Latent Variable Modeling for Few-shot Time Series Forecasting: Methodology

 \subsubsection{Cross-variable Weights}

 The multi-task Gaussian process captures the multivariate covariance by means of a single shared kernel function $K$.
-As this limits the capability of capturing diverse correlations between variables, we propose a learnable matrix $\mathbf{D}\in\mathbb{R}^{N^2}$ that represents the cross-variable weights, thus extending the capabilities of a single shared kernel.
+As this limits the ability to capture diverse correlations between variables, we propose a learnable matrix $\mathbf{D}\in\mathbb{R}^{N^2}$ that represents the cross-variable weights, thus extending the capabilities of a single shared kernel.
 To ensure that covariance matrix $\mathbf{D}$ is positive semi-definite, we define $\mathbf{D}$ as follows.

 where $\mathbf{D}^\prime\in \mathbb{R}^{N\times V}$ is a low-rank matrix, $V\ (V<N)$ represents the number of non-zero columns in $\mathbf{C}$, and $\bm{\lambda}$ is a non-negative vector.